audreyfeldroy/new-library-sprint/new_library/README.md

 Here's what you'll do:

-1. Take 1 or more Python code snippets and turn them into a reusable library
+1. Think carefully about your Python code snippets
-2. Put it on GitHub
-3. Register/upload it to the Python Package Index
+2. Come up with a name for a reusable library

 ## Steps